tigerbeetle/tigerbeetle/docs/DESIGN.md

 1. journal incoming events safely to disk, and replicate to backup nodes, then
 2. apply these events to in-memory state, then
-3. ACK
+3. ACK to the client

 And then we introduce something new:

 4. delete the local journalling step entirely, and
-5. replace it with parallel 3-out-of-5 quorum replication to 5 distributed journal nodes.
+5. replace it with parallel replication to 3/5 distributed replicas.

 Our architecture then becomes three easy steps:

-1. replicate incoming events safely to a quorum of distributed journal nodes, then
+1. replicate incoming events safely to a quorum of distributed replicas, then
 2. apply these events to in-memory state, then
-3. ACK
+3. ACK to the client

 That's how TigerBeetle **eliminates gray failure in the leader's local disk**, and how TigerBeetle **eliminates gray failure in the network links to the replication nodes**.

-Like LMAX, TigerBeetle uses a thread-per-core design for optimal performance, with strict single-threading to enforce the single writer principle and avoid the costs of multi-threaded coordinated access to data.
+Like LMAX, TigerBeetle uses a thread-per-core design for optimal performance, with strict single-threading to enforce the single writer principle and to avoid the costs of multi-threaded coordinated access to data.

-### Data Center Cluster or Application Embedded Library

-While TigerBeetle would typically be deployed as a networked client-server database cluster in the cloud or on-premise data center, TigerBeetle takes inspiration from SQLite and we want to enable the core disk safety and ledger logic of TigerBeetle to be embeddable as an in-process library within any mobile or desktop application that needs a financial system of record.

 ## Data Structures